Podcast Advertising

 Podcast show notes provide additional information and resources for the listener to skim through and discover.
 And do you need them?
 Yes.

 But don’t worry, we’re not going to leave you there.
-Throughout this article we’re diving deeper into why podcast show notes are valuable and some key tips to making your own.
+Throughout this article, we’re diving into why podcast show notes are valuable and key tips for making your own.

 Convenience

 Even though your main goal is obviously to get listeners to tune in and listen to your episode, sometimes audio just isn’t enough.
-Podcast show notes give listeners the opportunity to read a more in-depth overview of what you will be discussing in the podcast and some of the resources they can expect you to review.
-If they’re tight on time reading this can be a selling point on your series over another.
-Or what if there were some books that you referenced in the episode and listeners want to refer back to them?
-Are you really going to make them listen to the entire episode again?
-No!
-They don’t have time for that.
+Podcast show notes give listeners the opportunity to read a more in-depth overview of what you’ll be discussing in the podcast and the resources they can expect you to review.

 SEO